moderndive/ModernDive_book/README.md

 # ModernDive

-Welcome to the development version of the book **ModernDive: An Introduction to Statistical and Data Sciences**, available at <http://www.moderndive.com/>.
+Welcome to the development version of the book **ModernDive: An Introduction to Statistical and Data Sciences** available at <http://www.moderndive.com/>.
 This book is generated via the [bookdown](https://www.rstudio.com/resources/webinars/introducing-bookdown/) package from RStudio.
 For information on using bookdown, see